 - Innovate – students adapt this model text by substituting, altering and adding.

 - Invent – students draw on what they have learnt about the text, language and ideas to create their piece of writing.

 Teaching in the early years reflects explicit teaching of phonological and phonemic awareness skills and oral language skills to strengthen the development of foundation literacy skills.
-From Kindergarten to Year 2 this approach is consolidated through the implementation of the Preventing Literacy Difficulties resources.
+From Kindergarten to Year 2 this approach is consolidated through the implementation of Promoting Literacy Development (PLD) resources.

 In our Year 3 to Year 6 classes, teachers use Words Their Way, a student centred approach to vocabulary growth and spelling development.